Zendik Farm: Boulevard, CA (1986-1991)

 Their mission was to save the earth from Ecollapse (a term that Zendik coined to describe the collapse of Earth's ecology) and was founded in hopes of inspiring humanity to cooperate and stop destroying the planet.
 To minimize their environmental impact and further reject the outside culture and consumerism, they would sew their own clothes, use composting toilets, build housing using recycled materials, etc. They practiced self-reliance by growing their own organic food and raising poultry and goats.
 They loved animals and had many dogs, horses, peacocks. guinea hens, cats and a parrot named Zugar.
 The importance of ethical environmental conservation became a reason for frugality.
 Zendik Farm had a library consisting of second-hand books which covered subjects such as practical first aid, herbalism and esoteric philosophy.

 Zendik Farm was not religiously affiliated, however they had a belief system and presented themselves as spiritual.
 Although they did not believe in a divine nature, Zendiks venerated Wulf & his philopsy of Ecolibrium & Creavolution.
 They studied his teachings and his philosophy was the central focus of Zendik Farm.

 They claimed to value autonomy yet also a sense of collective responsibility.
 Every resident had a space that was designated to them that allowed them to express their creativity.
 However, the majority of things that include money, tasks, food, and the last name Zendik, were shared.
 Additionally, when someone gave birth to the child the community would take the responsibility of raising them, oftentimes making it hard to decipher who is the actual mother of the child.
 Wulf Zendik believed sex in society came with possessive attitudes that had the potential to lead to jealousy and violence.
 His solution was to create an “erosocial” committee where members would have to announce another member they wanted to have sex with, then get it approved by the committee that would ask the other member if they were interested.
 Arol believed this would remove the possessiveness that came along with sex and would save members embarrassment in case of rejection.

 For money, Zendik Farm would publish magazines they would later sell to people outside of the farm.
-This 32 to 64 page newspapers would be produced a few times a year and sold on the weekends in nearby cities.
+This 32 to 64 page newspaper would be produced a few times a year and sold on the weekends in nearby cities.
 They would also sell other Zendik propaganda that took form in poetry, artwork, bumper stickers, CDs, essays, and cartoons that expressed their message “Stop Bitching, Start a Revolution”.
 On these trips to sell their newspeak, they would also try to recruit members for their commune.
 They looked for people who felt they did not belong in society and were interested in a new culture that Zendik Farm was trying to create.
 There was also a common belief that it was okay to lie and steal from those outside of Zendik Farm.
 The outside world was known as the “Deathculture” and everybody who was a part of it was known as a “square”.